 With regards to my own training, I’ve taken this training towards the extremely high distance, low speed side.
 In the 8 weeks before my 2h28min race I ran an average of 172km per week, at an average pace of 4:47min/km (70% of race pace).
 That’s almost 25km every single day!
 However, this is really not as impressive as it first may seem; because a) I rarely ran more than 15k in a single run and b) the only time I ever ran faster than 4:40min/km was my weekly parkrun.
 Essentially I’d run 10-15k in the morning, and 10-15k in the afternoon / evening.
 Every run was at a consistent pace, and never so fast I couldn't have a chat with whoever I was running with.

 For many people track sessions with a running club are fun, but they aren’t the only way to prepare yourself for a PB.
-I will provide you with suggestions on how you collect points each week but a huge benefit of JSET (over a conventional training plan) is the flexibility I offer.
+I will provide you with suggestions on how you meet your training target each week but a huge benefit of JSET (over a conventional training plan) is the flexibility I offer.
 JSET tells you how much training you need to do - you decide the style your training takes.

 In 2011 a scientist named Giovanni Tanda developed an equation that claimed to predict marathon performance to an accuracy of 4 minutes simply by knowing the runner’s average weekly mileage (in the eight weeks leading up to a race), and the average pace of these miles.
 This marathon race predictor received very little attention from the wider running community, but it has shown to be a very strong predictor of performance.